There are four main options for faculty looking to publish content to the web for a class or project:

 - The main college website: build content on www.amherst.edu using a variety of display options.

 - WordPress: when you need functionality beyond what the main site offers.

-- Traditional Web Server: space for web sites built from scratch.
+- Traditional Web Server: space for web sites built from scratch, including server-side development.

 - Web hosting: IT-hosted server space for DIY web projects.